 Director, SEI Emerging Technology Center

 Dr. Matt Gaston is director of the SEI Emerging Technology Center (ETC).
-He assists the Department of Defense and the intelligence community in identifying, evaluating, developing, and transitioning leading-edge data-intensive scalable computing technologies.
+He assists the U.S. Department of Defense and the intelligence community in identifying, evaluating, developing, and transitioning leading-edge data-intensive scalable computing technologies.
 He has led the establishment and growth of the ETC since January 2011.
 With his leadership, the ETC research portfolio has grown to include work in the fields of autonomy, biometrics, analytics, and visualization.
 Gaston also holds an appointment as an adjunct associate professor at the Carnegie Mellon University Institute for Software Research.

 Before joining the SEI, Gaston was the director of research at Viz, a business area of General Dynamics C4 Systems (GDC4S), where he led research activities for the Battle Management System Division.
 This work included a research portfolio that spanned command and control, intelligence analysis, information interaction and visualization, and cyber situational awareness.
 During this time, he also served as a member of the External Advisory Board for Sandia National Laboratory’s Network Grand Challenge, which focused on novel techniques and computing paradigms for large-scale network analysis applications in cybersecurity, counter-proliferation, and other national security issues.